pbrucla/cyber-instancer/README.md

 Do NOT share this, or else an attacker will be able to login as whomever they wish!

 - `admin_team_id`: UUID of admin account.
 Decode a login token to get an account's UUID, and then set the UUID here.
-- `redis`: connection information for redis
+- `redis`: connection information for redis.
+If following the instructions below, redis will be installed in the cluster, so just have `host: redis-service` and delete the port and password options.
 - `postgres`: connection information for postgres
 - `in_cluster`: set if in cluster.
 If not, will use `k3s.yaml` file to authenticate with cluster
 - `redis_resync_interval`: How often to sync between active clusters and the local cache, deleting instances as necessary.
 - `dev`: Enables some developer options.
-Do not enable in production
+Do not enable in production.
 - `url`: URL to the instancer.
 - `challenge_host`: IP or hostname that points to the kube cluster.
 Usually same as `url` but without http(s)